RosanneE/GA-321-Project1/README.md

 # GA-321-Project1

-Minesweeper Game

-Current Status:

-Completed:
-    -Wire frame

-Goals:
-    -create user story (goes on website - written version goes in read-me) -use figma to create wire frame (what it looks like) (include in ReadMe)
+Bug Sweeper
+A game played in the classic Style of Minesweeper!

-User Story:
+User Story
-    Users begin playing by clicking any square.
+    Begin playing by clicking any square.
-    Some squares are bombs - click them and the game is over.
+    Some squares contain Bugs - click them and the game is over.
-    Clicking Squares that touch a bomb will reveal the number of bombs they touch.
+    When clicked, squares that touch Bugs reveal the number of Bugs they touch.
-    Clicking Squares that touch no bombs are blanks, and will change color
+    When clicked, squares that touch no Bugs are blank Expose all squares EXCEPT for the 10 containing bugs to win Set Trap allows you to highlight squares you believe may contain Bugs - be careful, these squares can still be clicked on and revealed
+    Turn Cascade on to revel blank squares more quickly.
+Make sure to click inside all edges of the revealed area to show the number of bugs touched by those squares

  -MVP
-    Completed
      -beginner size grid (9x9) with 10 mines
      -square on click is empty, a mine, or   contains the number of mines the square touches Incomplete